537th Airlift Squadron: World War II

 The squadron was first established as the 537th Fighter Squadron and was activated in November 1943 at Richmond Army Air Base, Virginia, as one of the four original squadrons of the 87th Fighter Group.
 The squadron began operations with Republic P-47 Thunderbolts as a Replacement Training Unit (RTU).
 RTUs were oversized units which trained aircrews prior to their deployment to combat theaters and assignment to an operational group.
 In January 1944, the squadron and the 546th Fighter Squadron moved to Millville Army Air Field, New Jersey, and the 87th group's headquarters and other squadrons transferred to Camp Springs Army Air Field, Maryland.

 However, the Army Air Forces found that standard military units, based on relatively inflexible tables of organization were proving less well adapted to the training mission.
 Accordingly, a more functional system was adopted in which each base was organized into a separate numbered unit. while the groups and squadrons acting as RTUs were disbanded or inactivated.
 This resulted in the squadron being disbanded in the spring of 1944 and being replaced by the 135th AAF Base Unit (Fighter), which assumed its mission, personnel, and equipment.

-Air Force Reserves
+Air Force Reserve

-In 1952 the squadron was redesignated as the 537th Troop Carrier Squadron, became part of the newly constituted 87th Troop Carrier Wing under the wing base organization system, and was activated at Atterbury Air Force Base.
-The 87th Wing replaced the 923d Reserve Training Wing at Atterbury when reserve flying operations resumed there.
+The reserve mobilization for the Korean War had left the reserve without aircraft.
+In 1951, Continental Air Command (ConAC) formed the 923rd Reserve Training Wing to train reservists at Atterbury Air Force Base, Indiana.
+Anticipating the return of mission aircraft to reserve units, ConAC replaced the 923rd Wing with the newly constituted 87th Troop Carrier Wing on 15 June 1952.
+The squadron was redesignated as the 537th Troop Carrier Squadron, became part of the 87th Wing, and was activated at Atterbury.
 The squadron operated Curtiss C-46 Commandos to train reservists.
-In February 1953 the 434th Troop Carrier Group was released from active duty and activated in the reserves, and its 73d Troop Carrier Squadron assumed the mission, personnel and equipment of the 537th.
+In February 1953 the 434th Troop Carrier Wing, a reserve unit that had been called to active duty in 1951, was released from active duty and activated in the reserve, replacing the 87th Wing, and its 73d Troop Carrier Squadron assumed the mission, personnel and equipment of the 537th.